 COVID-19 Vaccination Rates in Yellowstone County and Montana

-57% of the eligible population in Yellowstone County has received at least one dose of the COVID-19 vaccine
+55% of the eligible population in Yellowstone County are fully vaccinated against COVID-19

 Statistics provided by the Montana DPPHS